Introduction

 TLDR

-• Selecting a banking IDP solution requires evaluating governance architecture, integration capability, and security — not just extraction accuracy
+- Selecting a banking IDP solution requires evaluating governance architecture, integration capability, and security and not just extraction accuracy

 Intelligent document processing (IDP) is a technology layer that goes beyond basic OCR by using AI to understand, classify, and extract meaning from structured and unstructured documents (rather than simply converting text to digital format).
 Gartner defines IDP as "specialized data integration tools that enable automated extraction of data from multiple formats and various layouts of document content."